llvm/llvm-project/lldb/docs/resources/lldbplatformpackets.md

 send:    pid:1337;port:43001;
 ```

-Request packet hostname field is not ascii-hex encoded.
+Request packet hostname field is not ASCII hex encoded.
 Hostnames
-don't have `$` or `#` characters in them.
+do not have `$` or `#` characters in them.

 Response to the packet is the pid of the newly launched gdbserver,
 and the port it is listening for a connection on.